DigitalProductschool/sir-certificates/README.md

 3. Adjust `DATABASE_URL` in `.env` to match you settings.
 4. Adjust the `SEED_ADMIN_*` settings for your admin user.

+If you want to enable Login with Google, also configure the following environment variables

+- GOOGLE_LOGIN_CLIENT_ID
+- GOOGLE_LOGIN_CLIENT_SECRET

+Instructions for setting up the Google APIs and getting a key can be found here: https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred

 Install dependencies: